Chapter 1: McGonagall's Edict

 "Yeah! ...
 Yeah I'd like that too, Hermione!
 I'd really like that!"

 Harry's soppy grin was infectious; a wave of elation crashed over Hermione and before she could stop herself she leaned forward and kissed him.
 It wasn't a long kiss, but her lips pressed against his long enough to send tingles shooting through her from head to toe.
 Harry seemed a bit dazed when it was over.

 Hermione felt more than a bit giddy herself.
-It was almost surreal; Hermione hadn't imagined when she'd waited for Harry after Transfiguration that she'd end up as his girlfriend.
+It was almost surreal; she hadn't imagined when she'd waited for Harry after Transfiguration that she'd end up as his girlfriend.
 The pair of them trotted the rest of the way to Gryffindor Tower in a fog, and found themselves in front of the portrait of the Fat Lady without quite realising how they'd got there.